 Scouting organisations are normally very inclusive.
 Try a local scout or guide group, bearing in mind that parents may not be involved.

-There are a few things to remember when practising these activities:
+A few things to remember when practising these activities:

 - Start at the right level.
 It’s important to build self-esteem and a feeling of accomplishment – but don’t throw all your hopes into the ring, and push your child into play that they might not feel comfortable with.
-The pace may be slow and incremental.
+The pace should be slow and incremental.
 Your main goal is to create positive feelings of a social activity and feelings of development and mastery.

 - At the same time, bear in mind that the earlier the bonding activity, the better the prognosis for both child development and parental anxiety.